yasingurgen/Unbound-DNS-Management-API/README.md

 # Unbound-DNS-Management-API
 This project is a Unbound DNS Management API developed using Flask, Gunicorn, and Nginx.
-It provides a REST API to manage the Unbound DNS server, allowing you to list, add, edit, and delete DNS records.
+It provides a REST-like API to manage the Unbound DNS server, allowing you to list, add, edit, and delete DNS records.

 🚀 **Features**
 - ✅ Manage DNS records: Add, edit, delete, and list records